Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 #### Access Control List

-Access Control List or ACL allows an object owner to share it with other teams.
+An Access Control List or ACL allows an object owner to share the object with other teams.
 The sharing can be:

-* read only: any member of the team the object is shared with will only see it if its team role permit.
+* read only: any member of the team the object is shared with can see it if its team role permits.
-* edit: any member of the team the object is shared with will be able to modify it if its team role permit.
+* edit: any member of the team the object is shared with can modify it if its team role permits.
-* delete: any member of the team the object is shared with will be able to modify it if its team role permit.
+* delete: any member of the team the object is shared with can modify it if its team role permits.

 Anatomy of an ACL object: